Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 These three questions determine whether the marker is worth the state funding.

 We've proposed a marker honoring Clara Crowell, the first female sheriff in Nevada.
 Why?
-The election of a female authority figure was a turning point for 19th-century Nevada.
-When we translate that today, people will respond positively to this concept because such a marker adds tremendous impact to the public and its ever-changing demographic.
+The election of a female authority figure was a turning point in a mostly male-dominated 19th-century Nevada.
+When we translate that today, people will respond positively to this concept because such a marker adds tremendous impact to the public and contributes to its ever-changing demographic.
 In short, this marker would be incredibly relatable and beneficial.

 Plaque Description